solo-io/smerf/README.md

 - `RPS`: The number of requests per second for the load generator to generate, the default is 150.
 - `DURATION`: The amount of time to generate traffic, the default is 10m.
 - `RUN_BASELINE`: Run the baseline benchmark test, e.g. no service mesh, the default is true.
 - `PROFILE`: The installation profile to use for the service mesh.
 Supported options are 'ambient' and 'sidecar' for an Istio service mesh.
 - `INSTALL_MESH`: Whether to install the service mesh.
 If true, the service mesh implementation will be installed based on the configured $PROFILE.
 Currently, Istio is the only supported service mesh.
+- `CREATE_CLUSTER`: Creates a Kubernetes cluster used for testing, the default is false.
+Currently, EKS is the only supported cluster type which requires `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN` AWS environment variables to be set.

 __Examples:__